AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/custom-datatype.md

 ## Solution

-Create a URI to identify the custom datatype and use that URI when creating `Typed Literals <typed-literal>`
+Create a URI to identify the custom datatype and use that URI when creating [`Typed Literals`](../chapter-3/typed-literal).

 ## Example(s)